affx08/carto/README.md

 - Icons from Material-UI
 - Glass-morphism design inspiration from modern UI trends

+## 🔧 Troubleshooting

+### Common Issues

+**Installation fails:**
+- Make sure you're running Windows 10/11 (64-bit)
+- Try running the installer as Administrator
+- Disable antivirus temporarily if it blocks the installation

+**App won't start:**
+- Check if you have sufficient RAM (4GB minimum)
+- Ensure you have internet connection for initial setup
+- Try reinstalling from the latest release

+**Price tracking not working:**
+- Verify your internet connection
+- Check if the e-commerce sites are accessible
+- Restart the application

 ## 📞 Support

 If you encounter any issues or have questions:
-- Open an issue on GitHub
+- Open an issue on [GitHub](https://github.com/affx08/carto/issues)
-- Check the [Wiki](https://github.com/yourusername/carto/wiki) for documentation
+- Check the [Releases page](https://github.com/affx08/carto/releases) for the latest version
+- Make sure you're using the latest release before reporting issues

 ---